albar965/littlenavmap-manual/src/en/WEATHER.rst

 X-Plane or the `National Oceanic and Atmospheric Administration <https://www.noaa.gov/>`__ data.

-The latter one are winds aloft forecasts which are updated four times a day and are used by most simulators and weather programs as data source.
+The latter ones are winds aloft forecasts which are updated four times a day and are used by most simulators and weather programs as data source.
 The wind speed and direction is arranged in an one-degree grid.

-*Little Navmap* can display a wind barbs grid for a selected wind layer or at flight plan waypoints.
+*Little Navmap* can display a wind barb grid for a selected wind layer or at flight plan waypoints.
 Tooltips at the wind barbs show wind details for several layers at the position.

 Hovering the mouse over the elevation profile shows the wind at the flight plan position.
 See :ref:`top-label`.

-Winds are used to calculate flight time, trip fuel, block fuel, top of descent and top of climb.
+Winds are used to calculate flight time, trip fuel, top of descent and top of climb.

 A manual wind setting for cruise altitude can also be used.
 See